NetDenizen/booru-wizard/README.md

 To build with PyInstaller, use this command from the root directory of the repository:

 `pyinstaller --clean --onefile --windowed --strip --name booru-wizard main.py`

+## Development Roadmap

+There are a number of features and changes which I consider for this software.
+These are listed both to solicit feedback from my users, and for my own planning.
+In no specific order, they are:

+* The displayed image is resized to fit its area and the algorithm used for this will distort it, somewhat. wxPython provides multiple choices of algorithm, and I hard-coded in the highest quality, but slowest one.
+Users with less powerful computers might benefit from the ability to change this.

+* A major feature I intend to add is the ability to control the software through keyboard shortcuts.
+Ideally, it would be usable without ever touching the mouse.
+These shortcuts could be set from the configuration file.

+* A color picker might be added to lend less ambiguity to the process of determining colors in images.
+A number of colors would be specified in the configuration file, and upon mousing over or clicking a pixel in the image, the closest 'match' among these colors would be shown.

+* Especially in the case of imagesets, I consider that the same sequence of tags might be frequently repeated between multiple images.
+This raises the question as to if it should be possible to copy tags from one image to another.
+If not directly implemented, a string containing all tags could be presented for copy-and-pasting.

+* I've considered adding more features to the image-viewer itself, such as the ability to zoom, and the ability to display animation.

+* Currently, the software produces little in the way of command-line output which could be logged.
+What is logged, is typically from within the wxPython library.
+Aside from the command-line logging, such information could also be included in a window or other widget, or flushed to a file.

+* A scrollable menu of thumbnails for each image, which can be selected to change to a certain image might be handy for navigation.
+In the current state of the software, the user would need to remember the images by number, alone, to navigate to a specific one.

+* At this point, the UI is a bit rough, in that there's not much empty space to separate or align the elements.
+That should definitely be added at some point.
+The 'sashes' which are dragged to resize the window panes are also a bit poorly defined.
+I can probably change that.

+* The image is currently overlaid on a black background.
+If transparency is present, this might cause a measure of confusion to the user, so I will consider changing this to the standard alternating gray boxes pattern.

+* Normally, the software periodically updates its output files, in case it suddenly crashes before its normal closing procedure would be done.
+Currently, this process runs in the background without any feedback to the user.
+I consider adding some kind of indication for it.